 As mentioned, jumbo loans generally have much stricter requirements because borrowers are being approved for a larger sum.
 Here are some of the most important jumbo loan requirements and qualifications to make note of:

-• Credit Score: Jumbo mortgages are not designed for high-risk borrowers.
+- Credit Score: Jumbo mortgages are not designed for high-risk borrowers.
 Instead, they are restricted to those who are fiscally equipped to repay such a large sum.
 For this reason, a higher credit score may be required.
-In many cases, this would be a good or even excellent credit score (700 or above).For example, even with an FHA loan—which is typically designed for low-to-moderate income buyers—there are much stricter requirements.
-A traditional FHA allows borrowers to qualify with a credit score as low as 580.
-However, with an FHA jumbo loan your credit score must be higher (among other restrictions).
+In many cases, this would be a good or even excellent credit score (700 or above).

-• Cash Reserves In order to qualify for a jumbo mortgage, lenders typically want you to have substantial savings or liquid assets (that can be easily converted to cash)—this should usually be enough to cover several months or even a year’s worth of mortgage payments.
+- Cash Reserves: In order to qualify for a jumbo mortgage, lenders typically want you to have substantial savings or liquid assets (that can be easily converted to cash).
+This should usually be enough to cover several months or even a year’s worth of mortgage payments.

-• Documentation of Financial Health Before approving your loan application, your lender will likely request your W2 tax forms and other documentation to verify your income and ensure you have substantial cash reserves.
-For those who are self-employed, this may be cause for concern as your total income is not always reflected through these types of financial documentation.However, at Griffin Funding, we can verify this information for self-employed borrowers using bank statements, for a more accurate reflection of your financial situation.
+- Documentation of Financial Health: Before approving your loan application, your lender will likely request your W-2 tax forms and other documentation to verify your income and ensure you have substantial cash reserves.
+For those who are self-employed, this may be cause for concern as your total income is not always reflected through these types of financial documentation.
+However, at Griffin Funding, we can verify this information for self-employed borrowers using bank statements and other alternative income verification methods.

 Jumbo vs. Conforming Loan Comparison